Nasal Obstruction Surgery Overview

-It’s all about your breathing.
-At every moment you are breathing through your nose.
-If a problem occurs and your nasal passages begin to narrow or become obstructed, your body has to exert more effort in order to breathe properly.
-For this reason, nasal obstruction can significantly affect your quality of life, as it will cause fatigue, tiredness, loss of energy, and snoring.
+For this reason, nasal obstruction can significantly affect your quality of life, as it will cause fatigue, loss of energy, sleep interruptions, and snoring.

-There are many structures in the nose that may contribute to nasal obstruction and each can be treated to make breathing easier:
+Many structures in the nose may contribute to nasal obstruction, and each can be treated to make breathing easier: